About Kira

 Photography by Lola Scott Art

-kira rockwell (she/her) is a neurodivergent playwright and Atlanta based educator, originally from the heart of Texas.
-She is an Artist Fellow in Dramatic Writing with the Mass Cultural Council, a recipient of the Gene Gabriel Moore Playwriting Award, Judith Royer Excellence in Playwriting Award, Second Place recipient of the Paula Vogel Playwriting Award, Three-time Finalist for O’Neill NPC, Runner-Up for the Princess Grace Award, and more.
+kira rockwell (she/her) is a playwright and Atlanta based educator, originally from the heart of Texas.
+She was recently featured in the American Theatre Magazine as an artist to watch.
+Rockwell is a Fellow with the Mass Cultural Council, a recipient of the Judith Royer Excellence in Playwriting Award, Gene Gabriel Moore Playwriting Award, Second Place recipient of the Paula Vogel Playwriting Award, Three-time Finalist for the O’Neill, Runner-Up for the Princess Grace, and more.

 Her plays include OH TO BE PURE AGAIN (world premiere: Actor’s Express); WICKED BITTER BEAST(S) (upcoming development: Alabama Shakespeare Festival, Southern Writers Festival); HOLY CHICKEN SANDWICH (upcoming workshop premiere); THE TRAGIC ECSTASY OF GIRLHOOD (workshop premiere: Boston Playwrights’ Theatre); NOMAD AMERICANA (world premiere: Fresh Ink Theatre); WITH MY EYES SHUT (Now available through Original Works Publishing).